|The Devil’s Advocate™|

 It becomes known in the village that the old turnip farmer has fallen upon hard times.

-“What did you do that for, Dad?” asks his daughter, when he returns home that evening.
+“What did you do that for, Dad?” asks the merchant’s daughter, when he returns home that evening.
 “You don’t even like turnips.
-And you the wealthiest man in the village.
+And you are very wealthy.
 You could buy all the turnips you could want from the grocer down the road.
-Why impose your will on that poor unfortunate farmer?
+Why impose your will on that poor old farmer?”

 Trust is fundamental to every legal, political, and financial system that has ever existed.
 It is the one component of a prosperous polity that cannot be dissolved by technology.
 Trust converts the “single-round” prisoner’s dilemma — in which a rational homo economicus would, and therefore should, throw her co-conspirator under the bus — to the “iterated” prisoner’s dilemma, in which the longer term benefits of not doing that outweigh the undeniable headrush it would provide in short term if you did.